 When I graduated high school I looked at three choices, basically: Accept a music scholarship, go to work or join the military.
 Since it was the beginning of the so-called, Vietnam conflict era; and the draft was in place, my second option took a back seat.
 Me and a school band mate—Ricardo Hatton– found out from an Army recruiter that we could get into music (band) and avoid a probable combat assignment if we volunteered.
 And although the draft was for three(3) years of service, signing up would mean four(4)–including active reserve status.
 So, since I was promised and guaranteed that after my basic training I would be assigned to the Army Element at the Naval School of Music, I felt like I could do more growing up doing that and getting college later, with the G.I.
 Bill footing most of the costs too.
 So, I enlisted.

 My music career in the service started with an audition with the post band’s Bandmaster at Ft.
 Jackson, SC.
 He would decide whether I would go to the Naval School straight away, after completing my ‘basic’ or to a post band in the interim.

 After I completed my training and my first leave, I reported to the Army Element at the Anacostia NAS (Washington, DC).
 The Naval School of Music was a prized assignment.
 It was a hub for the best military band training and musicianship studies.
 We studied theory, applied instrument and military music history, and of course military secondary specialties—after all, it was the Army.
-Just as having to know the ‘general orders’ in boot camp, knowing how FM 22-5 related to the band was pertinent also.
+Just as having to know the ‘general orders’ in boot camp, knowing how FM 22-5 (Drill and Ceremony) related to the band was pertinent also.
 An interesting side-note here is that I encountered several South Vietnamese sailors training (non-musical) there when I would, on occasion, run into them at the gedunk/beer hall while off duty.
 I remember seeing their arm patch—Republic of South Vietnam Navy– and thinking: What is this all about(?).